Application Requirements and Criteria

 Thank you for your interest in Graduate Medical Education sponsored by the Augusta University/University of Georgia Medical Partnership.

-The Internal Medicine Residency Program received accreditation from the Accreditation Council for Graduate Medical Education (ACGME) in January 2014.
+The Internal Medicine Residency Program received accreditation from the Accreditation Council for Graduate Medical Education (ACGME) in January 2014 and continued accreditation without citation in October 2016.
 The program, a joint effort of the AU/UGA Medical Partnership and St. Mary’s Health Care System provides training for MDs and DOs.

-At this time, the program does not sponsor visas.
+At this time, the program does not sponsor visas and internships and observerships are not offered.

 Application Requirements for the Internal Medicine Program